PX4/PX4-user_guide/en/sensor/px4flow.md

 The following list gives a short explanation of the current available parameters in the PX4FLOW firmware.

 > **Warning** Parameters are currently not written to ROM (they reset at power loss).
-  To change them permanently build your own version of firmware using instructions in the *PX4FLOW Developer Guide* mentioned above.
+  To change them permanently build your own version of firmware using instructions in the [PX4FLOW Developer Guide](#developer_guide) above.
   Relevant parameters can be found [here](https://github.com/PX4/Flow/blob/master/src/modules/flow/settings.c).

 ### BFLOW_F_THRD